Kanegraffiti/LessonPlans/Information Technology/Week3_Information_Technology_Lesson_Plan_JSS1-3.md

 - **Class:** JSS 3
 - **Duration:** 45 minutes
 - **Period:** Third
-- **Topic:** Computer Viruses
+- **Topic:** Computer Career Opportunities
-- **Subtopic:** Meaning and Types of Computer Viruses
+- **Subtopic:** Functions of Each Computer Professional Body
-- **Reference Materials:** NERDC Information Technology for JSS 3; Computer Security Basics Textbook; Antivirus Software Manuals
+- **Reference Materials:** NERDC Information Technology for JSS 3; ICT Careers Handbook; Brochures from Nigerian Computer Society (NCS) and Computer Professionals Registration Council of Nigeria (CPN)
-- **Instructional Materials:** Virus classification chart, screenshots of infected systems, antivirus software demo, case study handouts
+- **Instructional Materials:** Posters of professional bodies, organisational charts, case studies of ICT professionals, projector slides
-- **Entry Behaviour:** Students have used school computers and understand the importance of saving files safely.
+- **Entry Behaviour:** Students can mention some ICT careers such as programmers, network engineers, or web designers.
 - **Behavioural Objectives:** By the end of the lesson, students should be able to:
-  1. Define a computer virus.
+  1. Identify major computer professional bodies in Nigeria and globally.
-  2. Identify at least five types of computer viruses.
+  2. State at least three functions of each professional body discussed.
-  3. Explain how each virus type spreads and affects computer systems.
+  3. Explain how professional bodies support ICT practitioners and the public.
-  4. Suggest preventive measures against virus infections.
+  4. Describe membership requirements or certification roles of the bodies.
-  5. Analyse a case study to recommend solutions for infected systems.
+  5. Analyse why belonging to professional bodies is important for ICT careers.

 ### Lesson Presentation

-**Step 1 – Introduction:** Teacher narrates a scenario where a school computer lab experiences slow performance and missing files, asking students for possible causes.
+**Step 1 – Introduction:** Teacher displays logos of computer professional bodies and asks students if they recognise any.

-**Step 2 – Presentation:** Teacher defines a computer virus as a malicious program that replicates itself and damages or alters computer operations.
+**Step 2 – Presentation:** Teacher introduces bodies such as the **Computer Professionals Registration Council of Nigeria (CPN)**, **Nigerian Computer Society (NCS)**, **Institute of Electrical and Electronics Engineers (IEEE) Computer Society**, and **Association for Computing Machinery (ACM)**.

-**Step 3 – Explanation:** Teacher discusses virus types such as file infector, boot sector, macro, polymorphic, worm, and Trojan horse, outlining their characteristics and effects.
+**Step 3 – Explanation:** Teacher outlines functions: CPN regulates ICT practice in Nigeria, accredits training, and enforces standards; NCS promotes ICT development, organises conferences, and advises government; IEEE Computer Society advances research, provides publications, and sets technical standards; ACM supports education, professional development, and ethical guidelines.
+Teacher emphasises collaboration with other organisations.

-**Step 4 – Application:** Students examine case studies of virus attacks, identify virus types, and propose appropriate preventive or corrective actions.
+**Step 4 – Application:** Students work in groups to create mini-presentations showing each body’s functions, membership benefits, and how students can prepare to join in future.

-**Step 5 – Evaluation:** Teacher asks students to define viruses, name types, and explain protection methods.
+**Step 5 – Evaluation:** Teacher asks students to name the bodies, list their functions, and explain the importance of professional organisations.

 ### Content Summary

-1. A **computer virus** is a malicious program that can replicate and spread across computers, causing harm or data loss.
+1. **Computer professional bodies** regulate and support ICT practice locally and globally.
-2. Virus types include **file infector**, **boot sector**, **macro**, **polymorphic**, **worm**, and **Trojan horse** programs.
+2. Examples include **CPN**, **NCS**, **IEEE Computer Society**, and **ACM**.
-3. Viruses spread through **infected files**, **removable media**, **internet downloads**, and **email attachments**.
+3. Functions involve **setting standards**, **accrediting training**, **providing professional development**, **promoting research**, and **protecting public interest**.
-4. Prevention methods: **install antivirus software**, **update systems**, **avoid suspicious links**, **scan storage devices**, and **back up data**.
+4. Membership encourages **ethics**, **networking**, and **career growth** for ICT practitioners.

 ### Conclusion

-Teacher highlights that informed users follow safe computing practices to prevent virus attacks.
+Teacher concludes that joining professional bodies helps ICT experts remain competent and recognised.

 ### Student Lesson Notes

-- A **computer virus** is a harmful program that spreads and damages systems.
+- Professional bodies like **CPN** and **NCS** in Nigeria regulate ICT practice.
-- Types include **file infectors**, **boot sector viruses**, **macro viruses**, **worms**, and **Trojan horses**.
+- International bodies such as **IEEE Computer Society** and **ACM** support research and professional learning.
-- Viruses spread through **infected files**, **removable media**, and **unsafe internet activities**.
+- They set **standards**, offer **training**, organise **conferences**, and ensure **ethical practice**.
-- Protection methods include **antivirus software**, **regular updates**, **safe browsing**, and **data backups**.
+- Membership boosts **career opportunities** and keeps professionals updated on new technologies.

 ### Assignment

-Write a report describing three virus incidents you have heard about, the virus types involved, and how each could have been prevented.
+Pick one computer professional body and write a short report on its history, membership levels, and two major programmes it offers to members.